State Partnership Program: Title 10 authorization

-The deployment authorized by the SPP under the joint management of State and Federal governments can only be in the "State Partnership" relationship, which according to the current United States Code (USC) is defined as a "program of activities."
+The deployment authorized by the SPP under the joint management of State and Federal governments can only be in the "State Partnership" relationship, which according to the current United States Code (U.S.C.) is defined as a "program of activities."
 The Secretary of Defense is authorized to establish it between the "military forces," the "security forces," or the "governmental organizations" designed to respond to disasters or other emergencies, and the "National Guard of a state or territory."
 The nature of the activities is that they must support United States "Security Cooperation" (SC) objectives.

 A State Partnership is thus an agreement between the United States and a foreign government to conduct joint security operations with the United States National Guard.
 These are mainly training exercises.
 They may (or may not) lead to membership of the partner in regional defense organizations.

-"For SPP events conducted overseas, National Guard members are typically placed in a duty status by orders issued under the authority of 10 U.S.C.
-12301," which is a list of various circumstances in which Secretary of Defense may issue an involuntary activation of the Guard as a Reserve Component of the DoD.
+"For SPP events conducted overseas, National Guard members are typically placed in a duty status by orders issued under the authority of 10 U.S.C. § 12301," which is a list of various circumstances in which Secretary of Defense may issue an involuntary activation of the Guard as a Reserve Component of the DoD.
 The permission of the Governor may be required in some cases.
-"For SPP events conducted within the United States, National Guard members are placed in a duty status by orders issued under 32 U.S.C.
-502. This permits the participating members to receive appropriate military pay and benefits."
+"For SPP events conducted within the United States, National Guard members are placed in a duty status by orders issued under 32 U.S.C. § 502.
+This permits the participating members to receive appropriate military pay and benefits."
 32 U.S. Code § 502 specifies that the uard must attend regular training exercises, for which they get paid.

 In summary, the Guard is either activated for out-of-country activities or regularly trained within it.
 No special SPP legislation is required.

 Statutory authority

-The State Partnership Program is authorized under 10 USC 341.
+The State Partnership Program is authorized under 10 U.S.C. § 341.
 Activities conducted under the program may also be carried out under: